Dear Delacon Team,

 Kind regards, Eric

-Not only your farm is affected by post weaning diarrhea.
+Not only your farm is affected by post-weaning problems in piglets.

 In Europe, every 4th piglet is estimated to be affected by PWD